St Paul's Way Trust School: Grounds and facilities

-Facilities, open to the community, include a public library, a theatre and a large public sports provision.
+Facilities, open to the community, include a public library, a theatre, and a large public sports provision.

 The area surrounding the school has recently undergone a major improvement thanks to the work done by the St Paul's Way Transformation Project, of which the school is a member.

 Research Centre

-The St Paul's Way Trust Research Centre has two new research laboratories, a classroom teaching space, and other flexible multi-use spaces, suitable for the development of high level research work by VI Form students.
-The space is suitable for conducting undergraduate style tasks and projects.
+The St Paul's Way Trust Research Centre has two new research laboratories, a classroom teaching space, and other flexible multi-use spaces, suitable for the development of high-level research work by VI Form students.
+The space is suitable for conducting undergraduate-style tasks and projects.

 Sixth form

-The school operates a sixth form provision in consortium with Bow School, Langdon Park School and Mulberry Stepney Green Maths, Computing and Science College.
+The school operates a sixth-form provision in consortium with Bow School, Langdon Park School, and Mulberry Stepney Green Maths, Computing, and Science College.
 The sixth form consortium is known as Sixth Form East.

 History

-The school opened as St Paul's Road School in 1873, the building being on the junction of Bow Common Lane and the then St Paul's Road; Bow Common Lane in 1900 becoming the border of the Poplar and Stepney Borough Councils.
+The school opened as St Paul's Road School in 1873, the building being on the junction of Bow Common Lane and the then St Paul's Road; Bow Common Lane in 1900 became the border of the Poplar and Stepney Borough Councils.
 By the 1950s it was a "central school" using five separate locations.

 In the 1960s the school was merged with Millwall Central School and Southern Grove School.
 Millwall Central School in Glengall Grove is now the Cubitt Town Primary School and the Southern Grove School is now the borough's Professional Development Centre.
 The merger with the Millwall Central School meant that there were no secondary schools left on the Isle of Dogs, at a time when the Island population was increasing as a result of the building of the Samuda and St Johns Estates in Cubitt Town and the Barkantine Estate in Millwall.
-St Paul's Way therefore became the main choice of school for Islanders until the new George Green's School opened in Cubitt Town in September 1975.
+St Paul's Way, therefore, became the main choice of school for Islanders until the new George Green School opened in Cubitt Town in September 1975.
 This led to the school becoming heavily over-subscribed.

-A new school building at the original site was commenced construction in 1966 and the new modern school opened, including swimming pool and auditorium in September 1968.
+A new school building at the original site commenced construction in 1966 and the new modern school opened, including a swimming pool and auditorium in September 1968.
 Arthur J. Davenport became the new Headmaster in September 1970, having previously been Deputy at the nearby Stepney Green Boys School.
 The school was divided into six houses: